silkaitis/penalty_card_pred/Readme.md

 **Evaluation**

 Cross validation will be implemented to assess the performance of all the models investigated.
-Accuracy, precision and recall will be used to determine the performance of each model.
-Assumptions on acceptable levels for each metric will be made on personal perspective.
-In reality, acceptable levels may change depending on the upcoming matches or coaching style.
-ROC curves will further help the evaluation of each model and their strengths.
+Mean squared error will be used to evaluate the performance of each model against a baseline.
+The baseline model is using the average penalty cards for a team given the opposing team.

 **Deployment**

 Most matches occur on Saturday or Sunday in the English Premier League.
-Predictions will be made prior to the weekend and published via a personal website, Github or social media.
-Final deployment needs to be finalizied.
+Predictions can be made through a web application located at [www.danius.tech](http://www.danius.tech) at any time.
+The base analytical table will be updated at beginning of each week to incorporate the latest match results.

+The initial app version will only predict number of penalty cards for a given team; not players on a particular team.